Adding Sparse Fieldset Support to OpenAPI Specs

 Why does OpenAPI Generator fail on fields[] array parameters?

-Default templates assume collectionFormat: csv or lack exploded array handling.
-Override the template to use URLSearchParams.append() per element, or explicitly define style: form and explode: true in the spec.
+Default templates assume collectionFormat: csv or lack exploded-array handling entirely.
+Override the relevant Mustache template to emit URLSearchParams.append() per element.
+The spec must also explicitly declare style: form and explode: true — without those, the generator falls back to a comma-joined string.

 Should sparse fieldsets use comma-separated strings or repeated query parameters?

-Repeated query parameters (?fields=id&fields=name) with explode: true are the OpenAPI 3.x standard.
-Comma-separated strings require custom middleware parsing and break standard array validators.
+Repeated query parameters (?fields=id&fields=name) with explode: true are the OpenAPI 3.x standard and work correctly with all spec-compliant routers and validators.
+Comma-separated strings (?fields=id,name) require explode: false and custom middleware to split the value — they bypass array validators and break many standard toolchains.

 What is the recommended OpenAPI extension for partial response validation?